th3oth3rjak3/CSharp.Made.Functional/docs/Examples.md

     }
 }
 ```
+### Built-in Methods
+All of the `Union` variants have `Effect` and `Match` built-in.
+This means that if you create a custom `Union` type, you can use the inner `Union` built-in methods to expose public versions on your custom `Union` type.
+An example of this is shown in the previous `Animal` example with the `Match` method.

 ## Result
 In the previous example, the database operation only ever returned an error.
 But in real life, database operations would produce a good result sometimes, and an error result other times.
 We could roughly categorize these as successes and failures.
 In trying to keep with the same syntax as F#, this library calls successes `Ok` and failures `Error`.
 This is what a `Result` looks like in F#.